timemeansalot/SourceFiles/Blog/source/_posts/long-term-plan.md

 3. Learn Quartus 2 in [Bilibili](https://www.bilibili.com/video/BV1Mb411q7N7?p=1)
 4. Follow FPGA examples on [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page)

+## Learn Python

+1. Learn Python Basic knowledge.
+2. Learn Pandas or other important Python libs.
+3. Learn how to using Python to write scripts.
+4. Learn CNN.

 ## Learn Digital Circuit and Artificial Circuit

 ## Learn English

 Final goal of learning English is to communicate in English fluently.

-1. Read English vocabulary everyday
+1. Read English 40 vocabulary everyday
 2. Try to think and write in English in daily life

 ## Do Exercise